GrupoZapVivaReal/nerdployer/README.md

 #### Failure Section

 The third and last section is called **failure**.
-It follows the same scheme of the *flow* section (can have multiple steps), but is invoked only when a exception occurs and can access a special context variable named **error**.
+It follows the same scheme of the *flow* section (can have multiple steps), but is invoked only when a exception occurs.
+Here you can access a special context variable named **error**.

 Have fun :)